We are very lucky in Cumbria to be surrounded by so many beautiful fells. We've put together 5 family fells to tackle, from simple to strenuous.

-The main things to remember are to ensure you have decent footwear (with good socks), enough clothes to layer up at the top when it gets cold (including a Herdy ewetube!) and a reliable way to navigate up and down.
+The main things to remember are to ensure you have decent footwear, enough clothes to layer up at the top when it gets cold (including a Herdy ewetube!) and a reliable way to navigate up and down.

 Oh, and plenty of food of course.
-One of the perks of hiking is all the guilt-free calories you can consume, so pack your sarnies and plenty of chocolate along with a flask of hot tea or coffee.
+One of the perks of hiking is all the guilt-free calories you can consume, so pack your sarnies and plenty of tasty treats, some delicious herdy shortbread will fit nicely in your rucksack.

-Once your rucksack is packed and your boots are on, here are 5 fab fells for the family.
+Once your packed and your boots are on, here are 5 fab fells for the family.